 8. Don’t Fear Criticism

-So many writers never put their work out there in a serious manner for fear of rejection and negative reactions.
-This is where many writers get themselves stuck and never advance in their career.
+So many writers never put their work out there for fear of rejection and negative reactions.
+This is where many writers get stuck and never advance in their writing career.

-Don’t be afraid of criticism!
-Tough, thorough critique from good writers who know their stuff is one of the best ways to improve your skills.
+Don’t be afraid of criticism.
+Seek tough and thorough critique from good writers who know their stuff is one of the best ways to improve your skills.
 They can give you writing tips that matter.

 9. Be Part of a Community